briancrogers/Anastasia2/README.md

   # MySQL support

   Version 1 of Anastasia had some neat mySQL support built in.
 The idea was to hook Anastasia direct to a mySQL database primarily for access control, and also to use databases for some complex data retrieval where XML is not so smart.
-However, we ended up going in another direction for access control (essentially -- using a Django set up for user management).
-Some publications did use MySQL however.
-For these, we used the mysqltcl library as follows:
+However, we ended up going in another direction for access control (essentially -- using a Django set up for user management) and we stopped maintaining the mySQL functions.
+The code is still embedded into the files however: you are welcome to resurrect these and good luck.
+However, some publications did use MySQL however.
+For these, the mysqltcl library is now used, as follows:

   a.
 We installed the libmysqltcl3.052.so after compilation in /usr/lib/tcltk/x86_64-linux-gnu/mysqltcl-3.052/